Mubarak1A/100DaysOfCode/0x02-javascript_basics/README.md

 	- Nesting
 	- Functions

-I will be writing some functions to implement all topics.
+I will be writing some browser console based functions to implement what i learn.